Enter the Full-Stack Marketer

 5. Website Optimisation

-A highly optimised landing page - be it a homepage or highly trafficked blog post - can drive conversions and revenue.
+A highly optimized landing page - be it a homepage or highly trafficked blog post - can drive conversions and revenue.
 A/B testing is a simple way to test website changes and see how conversions can be increased, without requiring a great deal of front-end development.

 6. Email Marketing